Skip to content

 The OpenClaw service’s preStart script checks for /mnt/config/openclaw.json and uses it (with envsubst expansion) instead of the built-in default.
 The command script sources /mnt/config/env.sh and /mnt/secrets/api-keys.env if they exist, making environment variables available to the gateway process.

 Build the template with --snapshot to capture a running VM state.
-Subsequent runs restore from the snapshot instead of cold-booting, reducing startup time significantly:
+Subsequent runs restore from the snapshot instead of cold-booting, reducing startup time from minutes to 1-2 seconds:

 Terminal window